gaehlerm/SoftwareEngineering/README.md

 ### Worker Classes

-The other case is mostly the "normal" worker classes.
-It is very possible to have getter and setter functions here.
-If they refer directly to a variable within the same class, it is a hint that your class design is bad.
-Access functions should elevate you to a higher level of abstraction, whereas the plain getter and setter methods do not achieve that.
-Instead, they have to access or change data located in a nested data structure.
-They just make it more convenient to get there.

-But again, the member variables of a worker class should be private because they should not be accessed from the outside.
+Member variables of a worker class should be private because they should not be accessed from the outside.
 They should not be accessed through raw setter or getter methods.
 Member variables in a worker class should be encapsulated within the class and accessed only by the methods of the class.
 These variables can be considered as intermediate results of internal calculations.
 They are not intended to be public.
 Neither directly nor via accessor methods.
-Hence, there is generally no reason to write getter or setter methods in worker classes.
+Hence, there is certainly no reason to write setter methods in worker classes.
+And there is hardly ever a reason to write a pure getter method.

 ### Delegating Classes

 The only class type that has something similar to plain getter and setter methods are the delegating classes.
 But also here, you should not write them.
 The names of these classes already contradict the concept of getters and setters.
 Getters and setters are accessor functions and not delegators.
 Accessors do not increase the level of abstraction; meanwhile, this is exactly the idea of a delegating class.

-One example of a delegating class is a car, as we have already seen.
+One example of a delegating class is a car, as we have already seen before.
 You can adjust the temperature by invoking a `set` function.
 But this is not a fundamental property that had been established in the car production line.
 It's simply an environmental parameter regulated by the air conditioning system and a temperature sensor.

+There is also no reason to access the `air_conditioning` via a get method.
+We wanted to abstract it away.
+It would only make sense to define a get method to measure the current temperature, though one could argue wether get would be the right name for this method.
+I would rather name it `read_temperature`.
+Anyway, there is certainly no reason to write trivial getter or setter functions for delegating classes.
+A function `get_air_conditioning` would not make any sense.

 ```Py
 class Car: